gatling/gatling/src/docs/content/reference/current/general/timings.md

 the cumulated response time for embedded resources starts from the beginning of the first resource request to the end of the last resource request.
 {{< /alert >}}

-### Cumulated Time
+### Duration

 The cumulated time of a group is the elapsed time from the start of the group's first request to the end of the group's last request, including pauses.
 Groups' cumulated time are only reported in the "Cumulated response time" chart.